SEND and Inclusion

 We are proud to have excellent links with multiple external agencies.
 You may find the following links of use.

-Bucks Local Offer | Local Offer gives children and young people with special educational needs or disabilities and their families information about what support services the local authority think will be available in their local area.
+Bucks Local Offer | A Local Offer gives children and young people with special educational needs or disabilities and their families information about what support services the local authority think will be available in their local area.

 Integrated SEN Service (iSEND)